Prostate Cancer Patient

 Four years later, Steve’s PSA began rising again.
 The cancer had returned.
 For this third cancer recurrence, Steve began proton radiation and hormone therapy at the SCCA Proton Therapy Center.
-He started treatment in fall 2016, which will include 36 days of proton therapy and hormone treatment.
+He started treatment in fall 2016, which included 36 days of proton therapy and hormone treatment.
 By April 2017, he was cancer-free.

 “This was the hardest diagnosis yet,” Steve says.
 “But I keep a positive attitude.
 I’ve been doing yoga seven days a week.”
 He attributes his yoga regimen to helping with having virtually no side effects to treatment.